-Pardee RAND is pleased to announce our next Commencement Weekend, Thursday, June 16, through Saturday, June 18, 2016, will include a Commencement speech by Congressman John Lewis.
+Pardee RAND is pleased to announce our next Commencement Weekend, Thursday, June 16, through Saturday, June 18, 2016, will include a Commencement speech by the Honorable John R. Lewis.

 As we have done in recent years, we will organize an alumni-student networking mixer on Thursday night.

-On Friday we will have a reception and panel discussion, followed by a celebratory dinner for graduating students and Pardee RAND alumni.
+On Friday we will have a reception and policy dialogue on the theme (Re)Building Communities.
+Our featured panelists—Carolyn Meyers, Warren Olney, and Pardee RAND alumnus Arthur Brooks (cohort '96)—will talk about how they have contributed to community building using the tools of their respective areas: higher education, broadcast media, and the private sector.
+Following the dialogue will be a celebratory dinner for graduating students and Pardee RAND alumni.
 At the dinner, we will be presenting our third biennial Alumni Leadership Award.

 At the 2014 Commencement Weekend, we had more than 50 alumni attend.
 We look forward to the opportunity to bring even more current and new alumni together in what has become a memorable tradition at Pardee RAND.